heoelri/multiregionanycast/src/infra/modules/hubsite/README.md

 * VPN Gateway SKU needs to be set to 'HighPerformance'
 * VPN Gateway needs to be set to `active_active = true` when used in combination with Azure RouteServer
-* VPN Gateway in active-active mode needs two `ip_configuration` blocks.
+* ActiveActive VPN Gateway must be created with two IP configurations.